Prolegis/congress/README.md

 * API_KEY_DEMO - Enables interaction with the demo Rails application.
 * GITHUB_PERSONAL_ACCESS_TOKEN - Enables cloning the latest version of the repository.

+The credentials for the API keys and GitHub Personal Access Token can also be found in 1Password.

-The GitHub token will expire a year from when this is written (Jan 7, 2025).
-In the next year, it will need to be replaced.
+The GitHub token will expire Jan 7, 2026, at which time it will need to be replaced.
 This token grants this EC2 instance only the ability to pull down the Prolegis/congress repo.
 Eventually, we should add a GitHub action so that when Prolegis/congress is updated, the changes get deployed to this EC2 server.

-The credentials for the API keys can be found [here](https://my.1password.com/home#/everything/Search/xftvyzu5sqoqu3z67d5b3qewlih4v3tjt4h4qf5g72hxc47dkeey?itemListId=Congress+Repo+API+Keys).
-The credentials for the GitHub token can be found [here](https://my.1password.com/home#/everything/Search/p7c45mgv6bof7c5pagpgc3nolayn24v4dhlgovn7ysf3qqpcin3a?itemListId=token).
+A ticket to address this issue has been written here:  https://linear.app/prolegis-engineering/issue/PRO-3243/update-congress-repo-ec2-instance-to-not-have-to-rely-on-a-github

 After editing `~/.bashrc`, apply the changes by running: `source ~/.bashrc`